mabryuk/miniCUDA/README.md

 ## Features

-- [**MiniForge3**](https://github.com/rocker-org/devcontainer-features/tree/main/src/miniforge): A minimal Conda distribution with conda-forge as the default channel.
+- [**MiniForge3**](https://hub.docker.com/r/condaforge/miniforge3/tags): A minimal distribution with miniforge3, same as anaconda but with conda-forge as the default channel.
-- [**CUDA**](https://github.com/devcontainers/features/tree/main/src/nvidia-cuda): Configured to leverage NVIDIA GPUs for deep learning tasks.

 ## Getting Started